Your Brantford warehouse already has the inventory data, it just lives in a legacy system Fishbowl can't see

 How to choose a developer in Brantford

 Choose a team that asks to see your legacy database before proposing a replacement.
 The right partner reads your existing data live, adds the traceability you lack, and prices the discovery on an old schema honestly.
 Look for warehousing and food-processing references and proof they've layered over an on-prem system.
-This software shares data with your warehouse management system, custom ERP (Enterprise Resource Planning), and business intelligence dashboards, so design the shared feed once.
+This software shares data with your warehouse management system, custom ERP (Enterprise Resource Planning), and business intelligence (BI) dashboards, so design the shared feed once.

 From kickoff to launch: the schedule